System: Game Boy

 Gameplay: Wario’s Smash-and-Grab Glory

-The catch?
+The heist?
 Some puzzles can be a bit cryptic, and backtracking for 100% completion might test your patience.
 Still, the variety of levels—from pirate ships to haunted castles—keeps you hooked like a shiny coin in Wario’s grubby mitts.
 It’s a fresh take on platforming that feels bold even today.

 Graphics: Chunky, Cheeky Charm